Jean-Baptiste Olive: Artwork

-Although relatively little-known outside France – unlike his Marseillais fellow citizen Adolphe Monticelli – Olive is one of Provence's most iconic painters and an emblematic figure of the French marine art movement.
-While proud of his Marseille origins, the introverted Olive long remained doubtful of his own painting talent.
+Although relatively little-known outside France, Olive is one of Provence's most iconic painters and an emblematic figure of the French marine art movement.
+Olive's technical mastery earned him prestigious public commissions, most notably the decoration of the 'Le Train Bleu' restarurant at Gare de Lyon in Paris.His unique technique, often employing a palette knife to create a thick impasto, allowed him to capture the raw, mineral texture of the provence coastline with a physical presence that set him apart from his contemporaries.

 His favourite themes are the sea, seashores and ports.
 His views of le Vieux-Port, in which the rendering of light compares to that of Félix Ziem's paintings, are especially well-known, together with his calanques (a local term for cliff-edged inlets along the coast between Marseille and La Ciotat).

 His views of le Vieux-Port depict it as seen from offshore, not from the ground.
 His still lifes, the early ones frugal, the later ones more opulent and varied, generally focus on Provence fruits and ornamental tableware.

 "The light's 'timing', its penetration on the firm ground, its diffusion and fugitive nature are his artwork's constitutive elements."